guilamu/gravity-extract/README.md

 3. Create a new API key
 4. Copy the key to use in the plugin settings

-> 💡 The free POE API tier includes generous usage limits for personal and small business use.

 ### 2. Form Settings
 Configure the API key and AI model **per form** in the Gravity Forms editor: